9 Best Campgrounds in Joshua Tree National Park & Camping Details

 Group campsites are also reservable and available at Cottonwood Springs, Indian Cove, and Sheep Pass.

 Facilities in the Campgrounds

-You need to bring everything with you into the park as there are no stores, water, or places to buy supplies.
+You need to bring everything with you into the park, as there are no stores, water, or places to buy supplies.
 If you forget something, there are stores and facilities in nearby Twentynine Palms, but it is a relatively long drive in and out of the park.

-If you find yourself unable to secure a campsite, sometimes the only option is to find a hotel.
+If you're unable to secure a campsite, sometimes the only option is to find a hotel.
 If you have all of your camping equipment with you, stay at a hotel and use the park's well-equipped day use areas to cook your meals, and spend your daylight hours outside enjoying the beautiful surroundings.
-The best selection of hotels, which are mainly mid-range and budget, can be found in Twentynine Palms, along Highway 62, just outside the park.
-Below are some good-value hotels in Twentynine Palms:
+As you settle into your comfy bed, think about those folks sleeping on the hard ground up in the park!

-- Mid-Range Hotels: The Fairfield Inn and Suites is one of the best hotels in this category.
+- The Fairfield Inn and Suites is one of the best hotels in this category.
 This is an all-suite hotel with a complimentary breakfast and heated pool, and it's just a few minutes away from the park.

 - Other options include the Holiday Inn Express Hotel and Suites and the SureStay Plus by Best Western, both with large pools, free breakfast, and easy access to the park.

 When to Camp in Joshua Tree National Park

 The best time to camp in Joshua Tree National Park is from September through May.
 This is considered high season and for a good reason: the weather is very pleasant, with warm days and cool to cold nights.
 From May through September, the daytime temperatures are extreme, and camping becomes almost impossible.
 One thing to be aware of is that it can get very windy in the park, so plan accordingly.